FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ### Customizing Arch WorkBench

-This is an example \"customized\" Arch workbench:
+This is an example \"customized\" Arch workbench   *

 ![](images/Arch_tutorial_01.jpg )